Usage share of operating systems: Smartphone shipments

-Worldwide smartphone sales to end users by operating systems, as measured by Gartner, International Data Corporation (IDG) and others:
+The following table shows worldwide smartphone sales to end users by operating systems, as measured by Gartner, International Data Corporation (IDG) and others:

 Web clients

-The most recent data from various sources published during the last twelve months is summarized in the table below.
-All of these sources monitor a substantial number of web sites; statistics related to one web site only are excluded.
+Data from various sources published over the 2021/2022 period is summarized in the table below.
+All of these sources monitor a substantial number of websites, any statistics that relate to only one web site have been excluded.

 Android currently ranks highest, above Windows (incl.
 Xbox console) systems.
 Windows Phone accounted for 0.51% of the web usage, before it was discontinued.